marbri-18/Portfolio-project-2-Javascript-Essentials/README.md

 I have viewed the site on Desktop, laptop, tablet and smartphone devices and the site appears responsive across all media.

 #### browsers
 I have tested OWZthat on Google Chrome, Opera, Microsoft Edge and Firefox.
-It appears and works as expected on all above browsers except Firefox.
-On Firebox the gane start dialogue box does not appear and the toggle function to switch batsman at the score of an odd number of runs does not work.
+The web-site appears to function as it should across all browsers tested.

 #### HTML
 The Owzthat site has been passed through W3C HTML validator.
 No errors were reported.
 There were 9 warnings all related to headers which are not applicable to this site.